SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/04-Type-Conversion.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/01.Java-Fundamentals-Data-types-and-variables/EN/interactive-java-fundamentals-data-types-and-variables-30-31-type-conversion-and-demo-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-When you assign the value of one data type to another, the two types might not be compatible with each other.
+When assigning the value of one data type to another the two types might not be compatible with each other.

-If the data types are compatible, Java will perform the conversion automatically.
+If the data types are compatible **Java** will perform the conversion automatically.

-This is known as **Automatic Type Conversion**, and if they are not compatible, they need to be converted explicitly.
+This is known as **Automatic Type Conversion**.
+If they are not compatible they need to be converted explicitly.

 For example, assigning an **int** value to a **long** variable.